awillig/dcp-vardis/dcp-vardis-project/dcpimplementation/README.md

-The implementation has been developed using the C++ programming language under Linux (Ubuntu 24.04 Desktop), and underwent initial tests on a Raspberry Pi 5 (Ubuntu Server) 24.04.
+The implementation has been developed using the C++ programming language under Linux (Ubuntu 24.04 Desktop), and underwent initial tests on a Raspberry Pi 5 (Ubuntu Server) 24.04 (note that Raspberry Pi OS will not work, as it is based on Debian Bookworm, which uses too old versions of the g++ compiler).
 The implementation uses C++-20 features, the GNU `g++` compiler in version 13.3, and `cmake` in version 3.28.3 as build system.
 The module documentation is built using the `doxygen` package in 1.9.8 as well as the `dia` and `mscgen` packages in versions 0.98.0 and 0.20, respectively.
 For unit testing currently GoogleTest in version 1.15.2 is used.

 The implementation furthermore makes use of additional libraries:
 - The C++ Boost library in Version 1.83 for logging, command line